 Frequently Asked Questions(FAQs)

-Why Moodle Plug-in Cleanup Matters
+Why Moodle Plugin Cleanup Matters

-- Compatibility issues: As Moodle evolves, older plugins may not work well with newer features and stop functioning entirely.
+- Compatibility issues: As Moodle evolves, older Moodle plugins may not work well with newer features and stop functioning entirely.

-Thus, regular plugin review and cleanup are necessary to ensure your Moodle installation stays secure, fast, and up to date.
+Thus, regular Moodle plugin review and cleanup are necessary to ensure your Moodle installation stays secure, fast, and up to date.

 Moodle Backup and Snapshot: Your First Step

 Before making any changes, always take a backup or snapshot of your Moodle site.
 This is a crucial step that protects you from accidentally breaking functionality or losing important data.
-In some cases, removing a plugin can interfere with core Moodle functions or connected activities.
+In some cases, removing a Moodle plugin can interfere with core Moodle functions or connected activities.

 Here’s how to handle backups:

-- Database Backup: Ensure you have a full backup of the Moodle database, as this stores most plugin data.
+- Database Backup: Ensure you have a full backup of the Moodle database, as this stores most Moodle plugin data.

-- File System Backup: Some plugins store data in Moodle’s file system, so it’s crucial to back up your Moodle directory.
+- File System Backup: Some Moodle plugins store data in Moodle’s file system, so it’s crucial to back up your Moodle directory.

 - Server Snapshot: If you’re hosting Moodle on a cloud server (AWS, Azure, etc.), consider taking a snapshot of the entire server before proceeding.
 This allows for a fast rollback in case something goes wrong.

-Having these in place will ensure that you can safely recover from any unexpected issues during your plugin cleanup.
+Having these in place will ensure that you can safely recover from any unexpected issues during your Moodle plugin cleanup.

-Identifying Moodle Plug-ins to Remove
+Identifying Moodle Plugins to Remove

 The next step in cleaning up your Moodle plug-ins is to identify those that are no longer needed or have become outdated.
-This section will provide tips on how to review your plugin list, check activity, and look for updates.
+This section will provide tips on how to review your Moodle plugin list, check activity, and look for updates.

 Safe Removal Strategies

-- Monitor the System: After removing plugins, closely monitor your site’s performance and functionality to ensure there are no unforeseen issues.
+- Monitor the System: After removing Moodle plugins, closely monitor your site’s performance and functionality to ensure there are no unforeseen issues.

-Recommended Moodle Plug-ins to Replace
+Recommended Moodle Plugins to Replace

 Deprecated Plugin | Reason for Deprecation | Replacement/Alternative |